AshokIT-DSA/DSANotes/Time&SpaceComplexity.md

 10^7 < 10^8
 It will work over here .

-**So like this you have to calculate the number of itterations before written the actual code , as it will help you to determine feasable and non feasable solution**
+**So like this you have to calculate the number of iterations before written the actual code , as it will help you to determine feasable and non feasable solution**